 His choice of subject matter is eclectic, impossible to categorise, to be honest, but what he does have in abundance is the ability to direct actors to get the best from them, or at least, allow them to find their way into the role without direction imposed.

-Mackenzie cites a trip he took to Alpine, Texas many years ago as having “a formative experience” on him in making Hell Or High Water.
+Mackenzie cites a trip he took to Alpine, Texas, many years ago as having “a formative experience” on him in making Hell Or High Water.
 When he was sent Sheridan’s script, “It was love at first sight.
 I love the way it moved, the sense of place and people and its connection to the great movies of the 1970s that I really loved.
 But also felt like it was snapshot of contemporary America with resonance of the past, a slightly poetic song to the change of the Old West.”

 Near the film’s end Pine says ruefully, “My parents were poor, their folks too, generation after generation; it’s a disease.”

-- Star rating: Four and a half
+- Star rating: Five stars

 - Cast: Chris Pine, Ben Foster, Jeff Bridges